 Milwaukee Pierhead Light, Harbor lighthouse in Milwaukee, United States.

-The Milwaukee Pierhead Light is a round steel tower with a black lantern room and gallery positioned at the harbor entrance.
-This slender structure rises about 40 feet (12 meters) and marks the passage from Lake Michigan into the port.
+The Milwaukee Pierhead Light is a round steel tower at the entrance to Milwaukee's harbor on Lake Michigan, topped with a black lantern room and gallery.
+It stands at the end of a pier and marks the navigable channel between the open lake and the port.

-This lighthouse was established in 1872 and initially operated as an independent station with its own keepers.
-In 1926, its operations were consolidated with nearby North Point Light Station.
+The lighthouse was established in 1872 and operated as an independent station with its own keepers for decades.
+In 1926, its management was merged with the nearby North Point Light Station.

 The community of curious travelers